Home Remedies for Vaginal Itching: 9 Natural Options

 • Coconut oil

-Wash your hands well.
-Then apply the coconut oil to the external vagina, once per day for five days.
-Do not apply within the vaginal canal.
+Wash your hands well before applying.
+Then apply a small amount of coconut oil to the external vaginal (vulvar) area once per day for up to 5 days.
+Do not apply coconut oil inside the vagina.

 7. Tea tree oil